-As it is appropriate for a variable, it can take several values in a script.
-They are assigned by statements of syntax
+- As it is appropriate for a variable, it can take on one value resp. a series of values while a script is progressing.
+The values are assigned by statements with syntax

 Set <Variablenname> = <Value>

 <value> means any (String valued) expression.